climopy-dev/climopy/docs/spectral.rst

 1D power spectra
 ----------------

-Use the `~climpy.oa.power` function to get the spectral power.
+Use the `~climopy.oa.power` function to get the spectral power.
 You can use the **exact same function** for getting the co-spectra, quadrature spectra, and individual power spectra for two different time series!
-The below tests its performance with an artificial dataset consisting of 3 sine curves, generated with `~climpy.oa.waves`.
+The below tests its performance with an artificial dataset consisting of 3 sine curves, generated with `~climopy.oa.waves`.

 .. code:: ipython3

     import proplot as plot
-    import climpy
+    import climopy as climo
     import numpy as np
     plot.nbsetup()
     x = np.linspace(0,100,10000) # 20 days